 About five years ago, while living in one of the busiest cities in the world, I realized that the pace of my life and my work was unlikely to ever change.
 Nothing was out of balance.
 My life was simply mirroring the pace of the world around me.
 In the tension of wanting to have a more vibrant prayer life, and yet, being unable to, I realized that I had two choices.

-I could give up trying to make time for devotions in my life or,
+I could give up trying to make any time for prayer and meditation in my life altogether, or

-I could adopt (and adapt) a devotional process that fits my life as it is.
+I could adopt (and adapt) a method that fit my life as it was.

 It was at that point that I decided to pray with a “less is more” mindset.

-In doing so, I stumbled across two great resources.
+In doing so, I stumbled across three great resources.
 The first was a book called, “Words To Live By” by Eknath Easwaran.
 The second was an ancient practice called, “The Daily Office” that was also available in book form.
+And finally, The Center For Action & Contemplation sends out a daily email that is filled with wonderful material.

-Using these two resources, I started spending between ten and fifteen minutes in prayer (depending on the length of the content) once in the morning, and once in the evening.
+Using these three resources, I started spending between ten and fifteen minutes in prayer and contemplation (depending on the length of the content) once in the morning, and once in the evening.

 Little by little, I started to realize that my mind was becoming more clear throughout the day.
 I also found myself being less reactive when unexpected challenges would show up in my life.
 Most of all, I felt more at peace.